finale-lua/luaosutils/README.md

 Luaosutils is an ad-hoc collection of utility functions that access operating system features.
 It is written in C++ to be used with the Lua language.
 While the build projects are designed so that it is a simple drop-in to the Lua implementation running on Finale, it could be used with any Lua implementation if someone wants to take the time to develop the build process.

 A primary distinguishing feature of `luaosutils` is that it makes direct API calls on each supported operating system.
 Other Lua C-libraries tend to avoid OS-specific implementations wherever possible, but that is the whole point with this library.
 If you examine the `src` directory, you will find parallel implementation files for each operating system.
+This approach allows for zero external dependencies.

 # Installation